survivejs/react-book/manuscript/08_building_kanban.md

 ...
 ```

+T> Note that you can pass a custom template to `html-webpack-plugin`.
+In our case the default template it uses is just fine for our purposes.

 We can also drop `--content-base` from the `start` script since the entry point will get generated dynamically and hence won't be needed.

 **package.json**